maniaplanet/documentation/creation/manialink/index.md

 {% endhighlight %}

 This means that we begin a ManiaLink page with the version 2.
 The version 1 fit with ManiaPlanet convention.
-It's possible to not indicate the version or version="0" but in that case, it will be the norm of TrackMania Forever.
 The version 1 is the one used from Maniaplanet 1 to Maniaplanet 3 updates, the version 2 add several improvements like stylesheets.
 In the next part of this tutorial, we will use only the version 2.
 {% highlight xml %}
 <manialink version="2">
 {% endhighlight %}